-Once these preliminary steps are taken, the SIU shall conduct a thorough investigation into the suspicious claim/application.
+Once these preliminary steps are taken, the SIU shall conduct a thorough and ethical investigation into the suspicious claim/application.
 Once the investigation is complete the SIU may if it deems necessary provide notice to the local authorities indicating a violation is suspected on the basis of fraud factors and/or indicators, but that sufficient evidence has not been developed in which to submit a referral to the local authorities.

-An investigation is completed when:
+An investigation is completed ethically and in Good Faith when:

-- 1. All reasonable and appropriate investigative leads have been exhausted; - An investigation has identified a pattern of possible violations; or - When one or more violations included in the identified pattern has been investigated and corroborated: - 4.
+- 1. All reasonable and appropriate investigative leads have been exhausted; - 2.
+An investigation has identified a pattern of possible violations; or - 3.
+When one or more violations included in the identified pattern has been investigated and corroborated; - 4.
 SIU findings have been recorded in writing together with its final recommendations and reasons for recommendation.
+The findings shall be summarized in the form of a written report addressing all aspects of the investigation along with accompanying evidence serving as the basis of any objective conclusions reached from the investigation.
+The report shall clearly spell out dates and order of the investigation so as to be suitable and beneficial for courtroom testimony.